• Skip to primary navigation

 The chicken and onions cook together in the hot Dutch Oven.

-Have you ever made a meal outdoors in a big cast iron Dutch Oven?
-It's a fun and actually very easy way to fix a big pot of food.
-Talk about a conversation starter when you have company!
 Of all the chicken casserole recipes out there, this one is the best of both worlds.
 It's a flavor combination that even a picky eater will love yet it's fancy enough to serve guests and the total time from prep work to baking is pretty quick.
-Scroll down for a few "tricks of the trade" for this great recipe.

 Fourteen coals on top of the Dutch Oven lid.